dutertetimes/dutertetimes.github.io/news/_posts/2016-11-14-NBI 80th Founding Anniversary.md

 When has— when has it been a crime to say, I will kill all the criminals who will harm our people?When was it wrong to say, do not destroy the next generation of my country?
 Or else,I will kill you.
 What is wrong with that?

-And they want me to face the International Court of— Criminal Court.Then, my God, if you have thegoods on me, file the case and stop yakking.
+And they want me to face the International Court of— Criminal Court.Then, my God, if you have the goods on me, file the case and stop yakking.

 So that's got— that got me into quarrel with the— So whenever they say, everyday in the international news networks, I was telling you that, that 3,000 is not ours.